glemsom/dkvm/README.md

 The scripts are for my personal use - so some adjustment is needed if you want to build this yourself.

 To build, simply edit "setup.sh" and follow the instructions.

+My blog explains a little more about the process behind DKVM: [GlemSom Tech](https://glemsomtechs.blogspot.com/2018/07/dkvm-desktop-kvm.html)